Humancannonball/Humancannonball/README.md

 ## Hi there!
-Please view my two top project, Devops and Personal website.
+Please view my two top projects, Devops and Personal website.
 They are connected, since Devops runs the docker images of the website. 👋

 <!--
 **Humancannonball/Humancannonball** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.